-There has been a few films over the last couple of years that have brought the topic of slavery out into the light – and rightly so, it was a shameful, shameful thing to do.
-Birth Of A Nation, once again focuses on the mistreating, abusing and enslaving of black african-american men and woman.
+There have been a few films over the last couple of years that have brought the topic of slavery out into the light – and rightly so, it was a shameful, shameful thing to do.
+Birth Of A Nation, once again focuses on the mistreating, abusing and enslaving of black African-American men and women.

 Usually these sort of films wouldn’t be to my taste, but this has some fantastic reviews, so it’s on the list.

 The film also broke a Sundance record, Deadline reports, The Birth Of A Nation was sold to Fox Searchlight for $17.5m which is the highest amount of cash any production company has paid for one movie at Sundance Film festival.